Krocketeer/HCDE438-Cheatsheets/git.md

 - `rm [file name]`: delete file
 - `git rm --cached [file name]`: remove file from git repo while leaving it in local system; follow by doing a commit and push
-- `git remote set-url origin git:[remote url link]`: changing the git origin branch when cloning a repo
+- `git remote set-url origin [remote url link]`: changing the git origin branch when cloning a repo

 ### Notes: